klasbo/TTK4145/Exercise1/README.md

         do 1_000_000 times:
             i--

-What happens?
+What happens, and why?

 5: @property typeof(this) save(){}
 ----------------------------------

-Upload to your repository.
-You will fix the problem from part 4 in Exercise 2.
+You will fix the above problem in Exercise 2, so you should save your code for later.
+If you have created a repository, use this opportunity and start putting it to use.